raspberrypilearning/button-switch-scratch-pi/en/step_3.md

 end
 ```

-Now press the button a few tiimes to see what effect will happen each time.
+Now press the button a few times to see what effect will happen each time.

 --- /task ---